Yarnss/stats220/index.md

 ## Motivation/Inspiration For This Meme 🤔

-1. I searched through the many memes on Google and found one I thought was funny 🤣
+1. I searched through many memes on Google and found one that I thought was funny 🤣
 2. I copied the joke from the meme, but replaced the photos with ones I had also found on Google!